AlaskaAirlines/auro/src/ALT_BUILD.md

 **Warning!** Using the canonical CSS will break the chain of using Design Tokens.
 If Tokens are updated, this will require the update of the components and their canonical output. **Use with caution**.

 ##
 <footer>
-Alaska Airlines Orion Design System<br>
+Alaska Airlines Auro Design System<br>
 Copyright 2019 Alaska Airlines, Inc. or its affiliates.
 All Rights Reserved.
 </footer>